ClaudiaMV/lex-lookup/README.md

 Text data (and any associated variables of interest) should be included in a CSV file in the `data` folder.
 Make sure the `Import Data` chunk in the script points to that file.

 Data should include a column named `text` and each document should be assigned a unique identifier in a column named `doc_id`.

+Associated variables of interest (e.g., grouping variables) need to be in the CSV with the text data.
+Make sure the script points to the new variable(s) of interest instead of the default (`author`).

 If in doubt, check the example `text_data.csv` file provided.
 Example texts are excerpts from Proust's *In Search of Lost Time* (1913-1927/1992) and James's *The Principles of Psychology* (1890), because it turns out I'm a very predictable person (and also because the books are in the public domain now, but mostly the former).